kvz/ec2-instances-list/README.md

 Our repository's [README.md](https://github.com/transloadit/ec2-instances-list/edit/gh-pages/README.md) is turned into this webpage, sourcing `./ec2-instances-list.md` for the table.
 Overriding CSS can be done in `./stylesheets/app.css` and the layout is in `./_layouts/default.html`.

-That's all.
 If you have Jekyll installed, you can preview changes locally via `make preview` and navigating to http://127.0.0.1:4000.

 Once changes are pushed to the repo, the site will update automatically thanks to GitHub pages.
 Data changes need a manual `make deploy` from anyone with push access, so that the `csv`->`md` conversion will be done first.